python-formate/formate-black/README.rst

 Hooks
 --------

-``formate-black`` provides a single hook for formate_, which enables the black_ code formatter to be used.
+``formate-black`` provides a single hook for formate_, which allows the black_ code formatter to be used.

 ``black``